-English Literature (British Literature) provides a survey of representative literature produced by British authors, including those in the British Isles as well as those in colonies and former British colonies.
-The course includes study of major British authors of various historical periods, literary movements, and intellectual trends.
-The course also provides an examination of the contributions of British authors to specific literary genres such as poetry, drama, the essay, and the novel.
-Students will participate in speech and composition activities pertaining to British Literature.
-If this course is taken to fulfill the English/Language Arts requirements for grade 11 and/or 12, it is highly recommended that students combine this course with a composition course that may be taken before, concurrently, or after this course.
+Grade Level: 12 English Literature (British Literature) provides a survey of representative literature Course #: 1030 produced by British authors, including those in the British Isles as well as those in colonies Length: 1 Semester and former British colonies.
+The course includes study of major British authors of various Credit(s): One historical periods, literary movements, and intellectual trends.
+The course also provides an Diploma: General, Core 40, examination of the contributions of British authors to specific literary genres such as poetry, Academic Honors, Technical drama, the essay, and the novel.
+Students will participate in speech and composition Honors activities pertaining to British Literature.
+If this course is taken to fulfill the English/Language Arts requirements for grade 11 and/or 12, it is highly recommended that Prerequisite: Recommended students combine this course with a composition course that may be taken before, successful completion of at least concurrently, or after this course.
+5 semesters of English or with approval of administration.
+F ulfills an English/Language Arts requirement for all diplomas